 The consolidated profit after tax of the Company was ₹8,190 crore as against ₹1,172 crore in the previous year.
-The increase was mainly due to higher operating profits attributable to Steel Europe.

-improvement in steel prices across geographies during the b) Purchases of stock-in-trade year along with decline in operating cost and lower exceptional charge as compared to the previous year, partly offset by higher tax expenses during the year due to higher profits at Tata Steel (Standalone).
-Moreover, previous year included re-measurement of deferred tax liabilities based on the new lower rate of Income tax prescribed under Section 115BAA of the Income Tax Act, 1961 along with creation of deferred tax assets at some of the foreign entities as against creation of deferred tax liabilities during the current year primarily at Tata
+The increase was mainly due to higher operating profits attributable to improvement in steel prices across geographies during the year along with decline in operating cost and lower exceptional charge as compared to the previous year, partly offset by higher tax expenses during the year due to higher profits at Tata Steel (Standalone).
+Moreover, previous year included re-measurement of deferred tax liabilities based on the new lower rate of Income tax prescribed under Section 115BAA of the Income Tax Act, 1961 along with creation of deferred tax assets at some of the foreign entities as against creation of deferred tax liabilities during the current year primarily at Tata Steel Europe.

-The analysis of major items of the financial statements is given
+The analysis of major items of the financial statements is given below: